andrewn6/correct_skillBot/README.md

-# Flutter Community Discord Bot
+# Correct Skill Discord Bot

 ## To use in your own server for testing or other purposes please fork the repo and clone so that later in the future you can create a Pull Request